Jamal Agnew: Jacksonville Jaguars

 In 2022, Agnew played in 15 games, gaining 1,025 all-purpose yards and averaging 26 yards per kickoff return.
 In the Jaguars 31–30 win over the Los Angeles Chargers in the Wild Card Round of the playoffs, he returned four kickoffs for 134 yards.
 In the Jaguars' Divisional Round loss to the Kansas City Chiefs, Agnew returned three kickoffs for 131 yards, three punts for 23, and had seven yards from scrimmage.
 However, he committed a costly fourth-quarter fumble in the opposing red zone.

 Agnew was named to 2023 Pro Bowl after Baltimore Ravens' kick returner Devin Duvernay was deemed unable to play due to injury.

 On November 12, 2023, in a Week 10 game against the San Francisco 49ers, Agnew was tackled in the first quarter and suffered a rib and shoulder injury, sidelining him for the rest of the game.
 He was placed on the injured reserve on November 18.
 He was activated on December 16.

 Pittsburgh Steelers

-On November 12, 2024, Agnew was signed to the Pittsburgh Steelers practice squad.
+On November 12, 2024, Agnew was signed to the Pittsburgh Steelers' practice squad.

 Atlanta Falcons

 On March 20, 2025, Agnew signed with the Atlanta Falcons.
+He made 11 appearances for Atlanta, playing primarily on special teams, averaging 7.6 yards for punt returns and 24.7 yards for kick returns.
+Agnew was released by the Falcons on December 20.

+Washington Commanders

+On December 22, 2025, the Washington Commanders claimed Agnew off of waivers from the Falcons.
+However, he was waived the following day with a failed physical designation.